-It’s also important that you have regular dental check-ups because dentists can often spot the early stages of mouth cancer.
+It’s also important that you have regular dental check-ups because Oral Health Care Professionals can often spot the early stages of mouth cancer.

 The prognosis for oral cancer varies as with all types of cancer.
 It depends on which part of the mouth and how spread out it is.
 If it’s an early diagnosis, the outlook is mostly positive.
 In this case, a complete cure is often possible using a combination of radiotherapy, chemotherapy and surgery.

 Overall, an estimated 40% of people with cancer affecting the mouth will live at least five years after their diagnosis and many people live much longer.
 As with all cancer, this relies on a swift diagnosis and effective treatment.
 So its necessary to get the best Dentist Advice About Oral Health Treatments .